I see wilderness as our primary teacher.

-When we experience the dynamics of life and Nature, we get the opportunity to re-learn and meet ourselves through a renewed contact with our slumbering senses, our atavistic instincts, and our natural intuition.
-The ability to cultivate ourselves depends on the inner state of mind of the individuals.
+When we experience the regenerative dynamics of life in Nature, we get the opportunity to embody, re-learn and meet ourselves through a renewed contact with our slumbering senses, our atavistic instincts, and our natural intuition.
+The ability to cultivate ourselves depends on our inner state of mind.
 When we begin to regard ourselves as a part of the wholeness, things around us start to happen when we dare to let go.
-There is a flow of meaning around us as if we were part of a greater conversation, sometimes called “the flow.”
+There is a flow of meaning around us as if we were part of a greater conversation.

 When you rest your back against a tree, neither moving nor speaking, you will soon hear the animals you scared off when you arrived, slowly returning to reclaim their territory.
-Memories and thoughts from your childhood will also return.
-And maybe that special feeling will emerge the notion that everything hangs together and that you must make full use of your time on earth.
+Maybe memories and thoughts from your childhood also return, and that special feeling will emerge, the insight that everything hangs together and that you must make full use of your time on earth.

-You just sit there, the miracle takes place before your eyes, and you will be in the best possible state of mind to meet the others in the group in open conversations about the future in a way that you may never have experienced before.
+You just sit there, the miracle takes place before your eyes, and you will tune in to the best possible state of mind to meet others in open conversations about complex issues and a wanted future in a way that you may never have experienced before.